cocept/cocept/blog/_posts/2016-05-25-seo-for-managers.markdown

 excerpt: Search Engine Optimisation for Managers.
 None of the low level nitty gritty, just a high level summary document of what it means to SEO, and how to manage people who do it.
 category: digital-marketing
 tasks:
  - {key: code, name: Make sure your websites code is error free and fast}
  - {key: semantic, name: Use the latest Semantic Markup for your content}
  - {key: tags, name: Make sure you use the required descriptive HTML tags}
  - {key: microdata, name: Sprinkle Microdata goodness among your pages}
  - {key: domain, name: Have just one main domain that serves your content}
  - {key: friendly, name: Use friendly URLs}
+nav:
+ - {id: what, text: What is SEO}
+ - {id: why, text: Why bother}
+ - {id: how, text: How}
+ - {id: how-often, text: How Often}
+ - {id: results, text: Results}
 ---

-## What Is SEO?
+## What Is SEO? {#what}

 What is SEO anyway?
 The internet seems to be full of low level, nitty gritty technical run downs of SEO but no executive summaries of what it actually is, or how to manage a team of people supposedly doing it!
 Well, let's address that.

 > Search Engine Optimisation concerns itself with making sure your website is search engine friendly

-## Why Bother?
+## Why Bother? {#why}

 You already have great content on your website, so why bother with SEO?
 Well, having great content is a very good start.
 But not paying attention to SEO is like opening an art gallery full of Georgia O'Keeffe's in a back alley with no front door.